 The third Section compares a bar chart for Y, O, Y Site Visits by Source for December 2016, November 2017, and December 2017 with analytics data for M, O, M and Y, O, Y Organic Visits by Device.

-Similar to my Excel reports, the approach to creating a stylish Google Data Studio report is the same.
+Similar to my Excel reports, the approach to creating a stylish Google Looker Studio report is the same.
 For the sake of this article, I will focus on how to create a pretty slide in a simple monthly reporting template.

 STEP 1: Map out the important metrics to include